-I got to meet the woodworking shop owner, he is a man in his 60s and his son (who co-run the family business) showed us how he creates the large wood cravings, such as a Laughing Buddha and a Goddess of Mercy human figure made out of a composition of several different wood pieces, with larger and less-detailed body cravings craved from a single large piece of sand wood.
+I got to meet the woodworking shop owner.
+He is a strong elderly man in his 60s and his son (who co-run the family business) showed us how he creates the large wood cravings.
+There was a Laughing Buddha and a Goddess of Mercy human figure made out of a composition of several different wood pieces.
+The larger and less-detailed body cravings craved from a single large piece of sand wood.
 Important details like faces are separately hand crafted and then glued or affixed onto the main body as a speaker finishing process.

-His business is still largely a viable and relevant ones, with the business owner himself sharing about the backlog of wood craving jobs to keep him occupied for months to come.
+His business is still largely a viable and relevant ones.
+The business owner himself shared about the backlog of wood craving jobs to keep him occupied for months to come.
 Glad to see such a hand craving trade still kept alive today.

 Exploring Phuoc Tich on Bicycle

-Thereafter, before lunch, our guide brought us on a bicycle exploration tour around the village, sometimes through small unpaved kampong roads, which otherwise could not be experienced or inaccessible in a vehicle.
+Thereafter, before lunch, our guide brought us on a bicycle exploration tour around the village.
+The route saw us through small unpaved kampong roads, which otherwise could not be experienced or inaccessible in a vehicle.
 We passed by a number of small plantations with aromas of ripe fruits as you go past.

-I saw a number of temples, some over a couple of centuries old and a number of houses still occupied with a number of resident chickens free-roaming around the area.
-The village is a popular spot for retirees, as well as tourists looking to rent a Bed and breakfast style home stay in an authentic Vietnamese village farm town.
+In my cycle, I saw a number of temples, some over a couple of centuries old and a number of houses still occupied with a number of resident chickens free-roaming around the area.
+The village is a popular spot for retirees and tourists looking to rent a Bed and breakfast style home stay in an authentic Vietnamese village farm town.

 A peculiar and common architecture you see in the houses here is the presence of a large wall fronting the front of the front gates of all the homes and temples.
-As told by our guide, apparently the wall was constructed as a “feng shui” practice to trap and prevent all the “qi” (or luck) from escaping your property too quickly.
-Otherwise it will affect the luck of the dwellers.
+As told by our guide, apparently the wall was constructed as a “feng shui” practice.
+This is to trap and prevent all the “qi” (or luck) from escaping your property too quickly.
+Otherwise, it will affect the luck of the dwellers.